openhab/org.openhab.binding.zwave/doc/shenzhen/floodsensor_0_0.md

 ### Parameter 2: Alarm Interval

 Alarm Interval
-This Parameter defines beep on /off interval time when water leakage is detected.
+<p&gtThis Parameter defines beep on /off interval time when water leakage is detected.</p&gt
 Values in the range 1 to 255 may be set.

 The manufacturer defined default value is ```1```.